anappellegrino/anappellegrino.github.io/index.md

 ## About

 Ana Paula Pellegrino is a Ph.D.
 Candidate at the Department of Government at Georgetown University.
 A Brazilian national, she holds a BA and an MA in International Relations and an MA in Data Science from the Pontifical Catholic University of Rio de Janeiro (PUC-Rio).
+She is an incoming Assistant Professor at the School of Government at the Pontifical Catholic University of Chile, in Santiago, where she will begin in July 2026.

 She combines quantitative and qualitative data and methods to study criminal and political violence, with a particular interest in Latin America.
 Her research agenda includes projects on state and non-state armed actors, including police and criminal groups; micro-dynamics of violence; as well as war outcomes.
-In addition to support from Georgetown University, her research is supported by [Fundação Estudar's Leaders](https://www.estudar.org.br/) program, and the [Harry Frank Guggenheim Foundation's Emerging Scholars](https://www.hfg.org/2023-emerging-scholars/) program.
+In addition to support from Georgetown University, her research is funded by [Fundação Estudar's Leaders](https://www.estudar.org.br/) program, and the [Harry Frank Guggenheim Foundation's Emerging Scholars](https://www.hfg.org/2023-emerging-scholars/) program.

 Outside of academia, Ana Paula has worked in Brazilian civil society organizations conducting research and advocacy, developing technology and spearheading philanthropic strategies in organizations such as the [Igarapé Institute](https://igarape.org.br/), [ImpulsoGov](https://www.impulsogov.org/) and the [República Institute](https://republica.org/).
 She also organizes the [Violence, Instability and Peace Workshop](https://vip-workshop.github.io/), a feedback-focused virtual seminar series established in 2022.